 My Current Passive Income Investments

 Below is my latest passive income streams that I’ve been building since 1999.
 Our passive income allows both my wife and I to be stay at home parents to two children.
-Our next goal is to relocate to Hawaii from San Francisco and spend more time with family.
+Our next goal is to generate $300,000 in passive income by 2023 and relocate to Hawaii for kindergarten.

 Saving early and often is no sacrifice at all.
 Instead, the biggest sacrifice is living a life on someone else’s terms due to a lack of funds.

-On your journey towards financial freedom, please diligently track your net worth, analyze your investment portfolios for excessive fees, and regularly calculate your retirement cash flow needs through a free financial tool.
+On your journey towards financial freedom, please diligently track your net worth, analyze your investment portfolios for excessive fees, and regularly calculate your retirement cash flow needs through a free financial tool like Personal Capital.

 Now you know the best passive income investments, it’s time to get cracking!
 Your future self will thank you.